-Can fasting prevent or help stomach/peptic ulcer?
-No, it doesn’t help.
-An ulcer is not caused by bad eating habits, nor by emotions like stress or anxiety, it’s caused either by a common bacteria (H. pylori) or by certain painkillers like aspirin, ibuprofen or naproxen.
-Certain habits, like smoking or drinking, can make you more likely to get an ulcer though.
+Fasting will not help an ulcer.
+An ulcer is not caused by bad eating habits or emotions like stress or anxiety.
+It is caused either by a common bacteria (H. pylori) or by certain painkillers like aspirin or ibuprofen.
+Also, smoking or drinking can make you more likely to get an ulcer.
 Fasting with an ulcer could reveal quite hazardous.

 That’s not all I found out.
 I dug deeper and tried to find out what exactly would be the effects of fasting with an ulcer.
 How do an ulcer form and what anxiety and stress can really do to the stomach and digestive system?

 What effects can fasting have on a stomach ulcer

 Let’s first take a deeper look into what types of ulcers there are, how and why they form and what are the diet recommendations.

 An ulcer is defined by a painful sore or wound that heals slowly and can recur.
 It can appear anywhere in your body, some known ulcers include:

 - venous ulcer

 The most widely known type of ulcer though is called a peptic ulcer.
 This type of ulcer divides into three groups:

 - Gastric ulcer, which is the one I’m mostly referring to.
 This one develops inside the stomach linings